 Estimated Delivery Time: 30 minutes; Video Length: 13:42

-- Review the module and video
+- Review the video and module tools.

 Facilitating the Discussion

-- Watch the video
+- Show the video.

 This video is also available as a download.
 (Size 44 MB)

-Download the .srt file for closed captioning (you may need to Right Click and Save As).
+Download the .srt file for closed captioning (you may need to right click and Save As).
 For information on how to add closed captioning to a video, see this how to page.

-Note: For Chrome and Firefox, right click the word download and select Save Link As; For IE, right click and select Save Target As.
+Note: For Chrome, Firefox, and Edge, right click the word download and select Save Link As; for IE, right click and select Save Target As.